LNER Class A4 4464 Bittern: Technical details

+Bittern has had fourteen boilers in its career.

-Bittern has had just one tender throughout her career: 5638, of the non-corridor design.
+Bittern has had just one tender throughout its career, originally of the non-corridor design.
 During the major overhaul which returned the engine to traffic in 2007 the tender was rebuilt as a corridor version to allow extra flexibility of operations.

 Career

 Initially Bittern was based at Heaton in Newcastle and hauled the famous Flying Scotsman train on the section between London King's Cross and Newcastle.
 Early in her career, Bittern suffered some collision damage, necessitating a general overhaul at Doncaster Works from 3–4 January 1938.
 Bittern was transferred to Gateshead on 28 March 1943.
 With World War II, the named expresses were cut back as the country went to war.
 Bittern lost her garter-blue paint for a wartime black and was required to pull longer-than-normal, and therefore very heavy, passenger trains.
 As the war continued the A4 locomotives were also to be seen hauling heavy freight and coal trains.
 This was not a task that the locomotives had been built for.
 The heavy loads and poor maintenance conditions took their toll, and by the end of the war the A4 locomotives were in a poor state.

 With the end of the war and nationalisation came better maintenance and the A4 class saw a return to the high-speed expresses of the pre-war years.
 Now in BR green Bittern hauled the Talisman from King's Cross to Edinburgh.
 Bittern was transferred to St Margarets on 28 October 1963.
 The A4 revival was short-lived, as the steam-pulled services were replaced by diesel-hauled services and Bittern was moved to Scotland and put into storage.
 After a short period Bittern was moved to Ferryhill, Aberdeen on 10 November 1963 and ran to Edinburgh and Glasgow.
 This service only lasted three years.
 Bittern has the dubious honour of heading the last A4 Glasgow to Aberdeen and thus bring the curtain down on 30 years of service.
 Bittern was withdrawn on 3 September 1966.

 When she was bought for preservation, 'Bittern' had several major problems, such as the frames being cracked quite badly.
 These problems were known to British Rail, but were only lightly repaired, since with the end of steam it would have been uneconomic to completely repair the engine.
 This in turn affected her life in preservation and required important repairs been done to restore her to mainline standard.